 Withdrawing money from a 401(k): Taking cash out early can be costly

-An unexpected job loss, illness or other emergencies can wreak havoc with family finances, so it’s understandable that people may immediately think about taking a withdrawal from their 401(k).
+An unexpected job loss, illness or other emergencies can wreak havoc on family finances, so it’s understandable that people may immediately think about taking a withdrawal from their 401(k).
 Tread carefully as the decision may have long-range ramifications impacting your dreams of a comfortable retirement.

 Taking a withdrawal from your traditional 401(k) should be your very last resort as any distributions prior to age 59 ½ will be taxed as income by the IRS, plus a 10 percent early withdrawal penalty to the IRS.
 This penalty was put into place to discourage people from dipping into their retirement accounts early.